 For one, we use the International Baccalaureate curriculum, whose emphasis has always been on creating lifelong learners, who will view the world with an inquisitive, critical eye, and who can collaborate with each other to solve problems.
 Recently, we’ve extended this even further by adopting the IB Career-related Programme, an alternative branch of the IBDP that is targeted towards career and vocational knowledge.

-Aside from this, we’ve also recently enhanced our English+ curriculum with STEAM, to ensure that our students are prepared for a technology-driven future from a very young age.
-Our English+ STEAM stream adheres to top technology education standards, and employs a variety of resources to provide our children with cohesive learning experiences.
-Through the English+ STEAM programme, our Primary students will more easily transition to STEAM education in their later years.
+Aside from this, we’ve also recently enhanced our IB PYP Programme with STEAM, to ensure that our students are prepared for a technology-driven future from a very young age.
+Our IB STEAM adhere to top technology education standards, and employs a variety of resources to provide our children with cohesive learning experiences.
+Through IB STEAM programme, our Primary students will more easily transition to STEAM education in their later years.